Business penetration testing stages

 Gather Information

-The second phase of a penetration testing project is reconnaissance, which involves gathering important information for the testing process.
-During this phase, testers utilize different techniques and resources to acquire extensive knowledge about the organization's cybersecurity defenses they are assessing.
+The second phase is reconnaissance, which involves gathering key information.
+During this stage, testers utilize different techniques and resources to acquire insights into the organization's cybersecurity defenses.

 Assess Vulnerabilities

-The penetration testing phase concludes when the risks linked to the target system, like remote code execution vulnerabilities and cross-site scripting risks, are measured, and the security audits are recorded.
+The process concludes when risks like remote code execution and cross-site scripting are measured and documented.

 Exploit Vulnerabilities

-This is the main penetration testing phase, where the vulnerabilities found and assessed earlier are actively exploited to evaluate how well the target system can withstand a malicious attack.
-Testers follow a well-prepared action plan based on the identified weaknesses, which allows them to attempt to access the target system methodically.
+This is the main stage of the business penetration testing stages.
+Vulnerabilities found earlier are actively exploited to determine how well the system can withstand a malicious attack.

-While it may not be feasible to exploit every identified vulnerability, penetration testers' primary goal is to gain access to the target system rather than exploit every weakness.
-Each successful exploitation provides the tester with valuable insights into the target system.
+While it may not be feasible to exploit every weakness, the primary goal is to gain access to the system and analyze its resilience.

 Maintain Access